 As Lead Partner with The University of York we offer a school-centred approach to Initial Teacher Education (ITE).
-Our primary Initial Teacher Training is a full-time course that takes one school year to complete, leading to Qualified Teacher Status (QTS) and a Postgraduate Certificate in Education (PGCE).
+Our primary Initial Teacher Training (ITT) course takes one school year to complete and leads to Qualified Teacher Status (QTS) and a Postgraduate Certificate in Education (PGCE).

-We firmly believe that the in-school training delivered by our fantastic partnership of schools, combined with the academic rigour encouraged and delivered by Sheffield Hallam University, provides a great formula for training outstanding teachers for the future.
+We firmly believe that the in-school training delivered by our fantastic partnership of schools, combined with the academic rigour encouraged and delivered by UoY, provides a great formula for training outstanding teachers for the future.

-Partnering with Sheffield Hallam, a provider with which we have such a rich and developed relationship, has allowed us to create a truly engaging and worthwhile programme, which draws on the individual expertise of specialist university staff.
-We have worked with the team at Sheffield Hallam for a number of years now and have developed a truly collaborative partnership which helps to ensure all your training needs will be met.
+Partnering with UoY, a provider with which we have such a rich and developed relationship, has allowed us to create a truly engaging and worthwhile programme, which draws on the expertise of specialist university staff.

-All sessions are led by outstanding educational practitioners and experienced teachers from Pathfinder MAT schools and other external teaching and learning experts from our hub partner Ebor Academy Trust.
+All sessions are led by outstanding educational practitioners and experienced teachers from Pathfinder schools and other external teaching and learning experts from our hub partner Ebor Academy Trust.

 You will undertake Masters level academic training and assessments, and take part in lectures, seminars and workshops on professional learning, educational theory, teaching approaches, behaviour management, Special Educational Needs, and curriculum subjects.